 To learn more about suing a school, read on.
 Or, contact our team today for a free case review.

-Am I Eligible To Get A No Win No Fee Agreement?
+How To Sue A School With A No Win No Fee Solicitor

 If you contact our advisors about your potential personal injury claim against a school, then they could review it to determine if you have a valid case.
 If they determine it is valid, then they could put you in touch with one of the solicitors on our panel.